| |

 the time, the Army was in the midst of switching over from being the "Brown

 Boot Army" to becoming the "Black Boot Army", with the old Class A Olive Drab (O.D.)
-"Ike Jackets"
+World War II and post war era "Ike Jackets"

 being replaced with the new Army Green Class A uniforms.
 So, on Day 1, depending on an individual's